 Consider accessories: Another thing that you will want to do with your small space is to incorporate a large area rug.
 A large area rug will help anchor your furniture and make the space feel more cohesive since it’s not breaking up the floor.

 We recommend going with the largest possible rug for your layouts—and don’t be afraid to have some fun with big and bold patterns that will also help manifest an illusion of depth.
-Check out this detached ADU’s living room for inspiration!
+Check out this detached ADU’s living room

 6. Play With Scale